Can Your iPad Replace Your Laptop?

 Should You Buy Refurbished?

+Absolutely worth considering.
 An M2 iPad Air (13-inch, 128GB) might cost $639 refurbished versus $799 for the newest model.
+Apple’s refurbished products are excellent — and often the best value in the lineup.

 Accessories: Do You Need Them?